Lead-to-SAL Conversion Rate

 Why is this metric important to measure?

-Measuring the Lead-to-SAL Rate ensures a clear understanding of the alignment between marketing efforts and sales acceptance.
+Measuring the Lead-to-SAL Conversion Rate ensures a clear understanding of the alignment between marketing efforts and sales acceptance.
 It helps identify how efficiently leads are being qualified and prioritized, fostering collaboration between teams and streamlining the sales process.
 This metric helps marketing teams find and focus on the type of leads that are more likely to convert to sales opportunities, and ultimately customers.

 How is this metric calculated?

-The Lead-to-SAL Rate is calculated by dividing the number of leads that have been accepted by sales (SALs) by the total number of new leads created during the specified time period.
+The Lead-to-SAL Conversion Rate is calculated by dividing the number of leads that have been accepted by sales (SALs) by the total number of new leads created during the specified time period.
 For example, if 100 leads were created in March and 25 were accepted by sales, the Lead-to-SAL Rate in March would equal 25%.
 This metric relies on the defined lead object, a created date field and a field indicating if the lead was converted to an SAL.